ProyectoIntegrador2018/pbi-front/README.md

 ### Management tools

-You should ask for access to this to        ols if you don't have it already:
+You should ask for access to this tools if you don't have it already:

 * [Github repo](https://github.com/ProyectoIntegrador2018/pbi-front)
 * [Backlog]()